Journey Activity Report

 • TOTAL ASSETS: The number of assets contained in the journey.
 On the Summary tab, the total assets is based on how the journey was built.
 On the By journey tab, the total assets is what that user has available to them based on their content entitlements.

-• LANGUAGE: The language of the asset.
+• LANGUAGE CODE: The language of the asset.
 Available languages and their codes are listed here.

 In addition to the columns listed above, the following columns are available on the By Journey tab: